 For me, I never do this.
 Most time I'm dealing with a collection contains no more than 1000 elements, I don't really care if it could be optimized a little bit, it doesn't make observable difference anyway.
 Besides, If somehow my collection grows to millions of elements.
 I don't think the underlying optimization can save me from rewrite my code, neither switching to parallel mode will do.

 While I can't see what it is good for, I do see its drawback.
 It complicates things a lot.
 That is, if you are a programmer who has already been familiar with languages such as Javascript, Python.
-Highly likely you are still unable to figure out how map, filter, reduce are done in Java without reading the f* manual.
-Due to the Stream, Collector class make heavily use of overload, generic methods, you usually cannot get useful hints when you stuck at some point, the compiler may produce inscrutable, even completed irrelevant error message.
+Highly likely you are still unable to figure out how map

 Even though you did everything right, the API still has its own limit.
 For example, If I need to get the index of current iterating element, I have no choice but rewrite the whole method calling chain back to the old "for loop" form.
-You may argue the following code could do it the stream way.
+You may argue the following code could do it the stream way.1

 2